verriterri/contentlify/ContentMaxer-Cursor-Build-Plan.md

 This uses a two-step approach: AI detection + smart matching.

 Step 1: AI Product Detection
-Function: detectProducts(content: string, existingLinks: string[])
+Function: detectProducts(content: string, existingLinks: string[], linkDetails: LinkInfo[], articleTitle?: string, articleUrl?: string)

 Use OpenAI API with this prompt:
-"Analyze this blog post and identify products/services mentioned that could be affiliate-linked.
+"Analyze this blog post and identify products/services mentioned that are RELEVANT to the main topic and could be affiliate-linked.

+ARTICLE TOPIC: [article title]

+CRITICAL: Only include products that are RELEVANT to the article's main topic.
+For example:
+- If the article is about pottery, include pottery wheels, clay, tools, but NOT incidental items like "water bottle"
+- Focus on products that readers would genuinely want to buy related to the topic

-For each product found:
+For each RELEVANT product found:
 1. Extract exact product/brand name
 2. Determine category (software, physical_product, service, hosting, course, etc.)
 3. Provide context quote where mentioned
 4. Confidence score (0-1)
-5. Is it already linked in the content?
+5. Relevance score (0-1) - how relevant to the article topic
+6. Estimated value (USD) - REQUIRED for physical products, optional for others
+   - Helps prioritize high-value items (e.g., "Canon EOS R5" = ~$3000)
+   - Low-value items (under $10-15) often not worth linking (e.g., "all-purpose flour" = ~$5)
+   - Used for sorting opportunities by value
+7. Is it already linked?
+(IGNORE internal links - only count external links to other websites)

 Return JSON array:
 [